Alex1304/jdash/README.md

 </dependencies>
 ```

-Or download the latest version at the [releases](https://github.com/Alex1304/jdash/releases) page, and add the JAR into the build path of your Java project.
+Or download the latest version at the [releases](https://github.com/Alex1304/jdash/releases) page, and add all required JAR files into the build path of your Java project.

 # How to use it ?